 If you are unable to grab a hotel in Apgar Village or Many Glacier, there are other options available.

-Transportation and commercial activity service reservations will supplement the advanced vehicle reservation.
+Transportation and commercial activity service reservations will provide the advanced vehicle reservation.

 First, you will need to get to Vegas, NV, the closest airport to Zion.
 From there, you can take a pre-arranged shuttle to St. George, UT, which is about 2 hours away.
 I recommend using St. George Shuttle for this part of the journey.
 Once you arrive in St. George, take a pre-arranged taxi to your accommodations in Springdale, UT.
 St. George Taxi is a great option for this leg of the journey.